 The Demeyere Lines

 Skillet and sauciers are fully clad, straight-sided pans are bottom clad.
 7 layers of cladding.
-Proline skillet has 4.8mm thick w/3.7mm aluminum layer; saucier pans have 3mm; saute/sauce pans have InductoSeal base (see above).
+Proline skillet is 4.8mm thick w/3.7mm aluminum layer; saucier pans have 3mm; saute/sauce pans have InductoSeal base (see above).

 The Atlantis Proline skillet is probably the best non-copper performer on the market, with about 75% more aluminum than AC D3.
 Top notch pans, but close to cast iron in weight.
 Rivetless, Silvinox finish.